 Bottled water is typically either well water, filtered water or spring water.
-It may have gone through filters that remove some of its beneficial components, or it may have extra minerals that are unhealthy for fish.
+It may have gone through filters that remove some of its beneficial bacteria, or it may have extra minerals that are unhealthy for fish.
 You would need to test and adjust it before using it in your tank.
-Some bottled water still contains high levels of chlorine that you will need to remove before using the water in your aquarium.
+Some bottled water still contains high levels of chlorine that you will need to dechlorinate it before using the water in your aquarium.

 Bottled water is also significantly more expensive than tap water, so using bottled water in your aquarium will make the upkeep of your fish tank much costlier — plus, it’s impractical for large tanks because of the enormous number of bottles you would need.